 Once I was done cleaning it you can see the metal was in bad shape.
 Basically I broke the Battery terminal when I tried to remove it to clean it more.
 The corrosion had really weakened the metal and after I tried to loosen it, it would no longer make good contact.
 I had no choice but to replace it.

-I ended up purchasing mine new terminal off amazon HERE.
+I ended up purchasing my new terminal off amazon HERE (Sorry link removed, but you can search for the part number 90982-05035).
 It was nice as they had free one day shipping and was a great price for a factory OEM made by Toyota part.
 I thought about going with a cheaper model, but decided to stick with OEM.

 If you need the part number this is what I used for my 97 4runner.
 Toyota part number : 90982-05035 One thing to note is this is for a positive terminal.
 The neg terminal has a different part number.
-Here is a picture of it after it arrived from Amazon.
+Here is a picture of it after it arrived.

 Now I decided to treat both of my battery terminals with a little coat of No-Ox-Id-A Special compound (Here is a LINK for it in case your interested ) to hopefully prevent this from happening to me in the future.
 I had used it for industrial battery terminals in the past.
 You can read the reviews on it.
 I always found it to be great stuff.

 Here it is, the new terminal in place.